menik1126/NTK-KV/README.md

 ## Acknowledgement

-Thanks **[SnapKV]** [SnapKV: LLM Knows What You are Looking for Before Generation](https://github.com/FasterDecoding/SnapKV) for providing open-source code to support the expansion of this project.
+Thanks **[PyramidKV]** [PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling](https://github.com/FasterDecoding/SnapKV) for providing open-source code to support the expansion of this project.